 ITB Pain - Part 1

-This is the first part in a two part series looking at Iliotibial band (ITB) pain.
+This is the first part in a three part series looking at Iliotibial band (ITB) pain.
 I've dealt with this painful injury myself, and have successfully treated many runners who have suffered from the condition.
 This series will explore the aetiology (causes) and treatment for effective management and pain-free running!

 WARNING: While I've done my best to make this series interesting, it's been adapted from an excellent series by Prof Rich Willy.
 As such, it's slightly more information dense than some of our other posts - but persevere!
 Knowledge is power and the reward for your hard work is manifold!
 Of course, you could always book in with of our physios here and let us do the hard work for you if you prefer!